Banner Default Image

 5. Complete those life maintenance tasks

 OK it's not work, work but it will really help.
 We all have them, that list of jobs we just haven't got around to doing (No. 74 - Jet wash the wheelie bins!!!).
-Now is the perfect time.
 Apart from them being essential to maintaining some life order, completing them offers a sense of achievement, creates a task orientated structure to your day and a level of calm as the environment around you becomes how you want it.
 It also gets you away from the computer for a break.

-7. Achieve something new
+6. Achieve something new

 Having something else to focus on really helps maintain focus and it can be anything at all.
 It is a great way to keep your brain active and engaged.
 A new hobby, skill, recipe, language or even a sporting challenge.
 This can be done individually or collectively.
 For sport based challenges Strava is a brilliant app for not only tracking your own achievements but also to compare and work together with friends and colleagues to achieve a common goal.

-8. Stay in touch with friends, family and colleagues
+7. Stay in touch with friends, family and colleagues

-9. Work when you are at your most productive
+8. Work when you are at your most productive

 Your motivation will naturally ebb and flow throughout the day, plan and schedule around it.
 Save your harder tasks for when you know you'll be in the right headspace for them and likewise use slower points of the day to complete the easier, logical tasks.

-10. Communicate your requirements
+9. Communicate your requirements

 Make sure any house mates, siblings, parents, partners, pets and children (granted pets and young children are more difficult) respect your space during work hours.
 Just because you are working from home doesn't mean you are home.
 Now this isn't easy to achieve, it takes planning and give and take.
 No doubt multiple parties are all trying to work at home in the same space and if you have young children it becomes even more challenging.
 Talk it through, plan it out and stick to it.
 As importantly communicate it to your employers and colleagues.
 So they know when you will be doing your hours.They will understand.